 Many pond keepers promote the use of wheatgerm fish foods in low temperature conditions but the suggestion remains true… do not feed anything at all if your gold fish or koi are sluggish and the water is very cold.

-Koi Food Wheat germ is a great food for use in the autumn months and for those days in winter when the sun shines, conditions are windless, the pond water warms and the fish start to move.
+Koi Food Wheat germ is a great food for use in the autumn months and for those days in winter when the sun shines, when conditions are windless and when the pond water warms and the fish start to move.